wxjiao/ParroT/README.md

 ### Finetune

 ### Inference
-The script supports the inference with and without hints using different instructions.
+The inference script supports generation with and without hints using different instructions.
+Below shows the provided hints:
-- Default: `Translate the following sentences from [SRC] to [TGT].`
+- None (default): `Translate the following sentences from [SRC] to [TGT].`
 - No Errors: `Translate the following sentences from [SRC] to [TGT].###A translation with no errors could be`
 - Minor Errors: `Translate the following sentences from [SRC] to [TGT].###A translation with minor errors could be`
 - Major Errors: `Translate the following sentences from [SRC] to [TGT].###A translation with major errors could be`
 - Preferred: `Translate the following sentences from [SRC] to [TGT].###We prefer to translate it to`

-Translate with default instruction:
+Use the following command for direct translation.
+To enable the no errors translation, you only need to switch the instruction to `instruct_inf_e2t.txt`.
 ```
 python3 ./inference.py --model-name-or-path [YOUR-PROJ-PATH]/llama-7b \
     -lp 'zh-en' \